faustlarsen/currency-exchange/README.md

 -  `$ cd desktop`- it will navigate to the desktop

--  `$ git clone` copy/paste [this repo](https://github.com/faustlarsen/currency-exchange) - it will create the file on desktop
+-  `$ git clone` ,then copy/paste https://github.com/faustlarsen/currency-exchange  , then press enter - it will create the file on the desktop

 -  `$ cd currency-exchange` - it will enter the folder